Current & Recent

 Three=Part Inventions: The Novels of Thomas Bernhard, by Thomas J. Cousineau

-In June, the University of Delaware Press will publish Three-Part Inventions: The Novels of Thomas Bernhard by Thomas Cousineau. -- Stephen Mitchelmore
+In June 2008, the University of Delaware Press published Three-Part Inventions: The Novels of Thomas Bernhard by Thomas Cousineau. -- Stephen Mitchelmore

 Jacket copy is here in Word doc format.

 The Art of Failure is the title of a program about Thomas Bernhard, sponsored by the PEN American Center and held Thursday, May 1, at the Austrian Cultural Forum, 11 East 52nd Street in New York City, 7–8.30 p.m., with Horacio Castellanos Moya , Paul Holdengräber, Fatima Naqvi, and Dale Peck, and moderated by Jonathan Taylor.
 More information here.
-We'll have an account of it on the site soon. -- Stephen Mitchelmore
+A blog at the NY Times about the event is here, and an account by William Marx is at The Arts Fuse. --Stephen Mitchelmore

-Hungarian composer Jozsef Sári has written an opera based on Thomas Bernhard's unpublished short story “Der Hutmacher” (the hatmaker).
-It had its premiere on 29th March 2008 at the Velodrom in Regensburg .
-For further information see: http://www.theaterregensburg.de/index.php?id=156&no_cache=1 (in German). – Anja Zeidler
+Hungarian composer József Sári has written an opera based on Thomas Bernhard's unpublished short story “Der Hutmacher” (the hatmaker).
+It had its premiere on 29th March 2008 at the Velodrom of the Theater Regensburg. -– Anja Zeidler

-"This Was Thomas Bernhard" is a documentary film in German (alas for his English readers), which is available at YouTube or on this site. -- Stephen Mitchelmore
+"This Was Thomas Bernhard" is a documentary film in German (alas for his English readers), which was available at YouTube or on this site but was removed from the former and is in process of being reinstalled here -- check back, please. -- Stephen Mitchelmore

-Jonathan Taylor visits Bernhard's house, in an account replete with quotations from the novels and offering engaging interpretations of what he sees.
+Jonathan Taylor visits Bernhard's house, in an account replete with quotations from the novels and offering engaging interpretations of what he sees, in The Believer, April 2007. --Victoria Harding

 Thomas Bernhard on "You Must Read This"